aliunwala/personal-cheat-sheets/javascript/JavaScript Array & String Methods Cheat Sheet.md

 # Quick Reference - Javascript, React
 I always found having a good reference was a great way to free up brain cells to focus on complex goals and planning.
 To that goal this large post acts as a searchable repository of code snippets to lower context switching while writing code.
-A great quote I love about this is: “paper is to write things down that we need to remember.
+A great quote I love about this is:

+> “paper is to write things down that we need to remember.
 Our brains are used to think.” ― Albert Einstein.
-This is a pretty

 ## Array Methods